xenione/usecase-loader/README.md

 Place **initLoaders** **onActivityCreated()** Fragment Or OnCreate() Activity.

-Keep in mind that loader is in the activity scope.
+Keep in mind that loader is in the activity or fragment scope.

-So If I add a Fragment and this last one initializes a **Loader**, for the first time, the **Loader** will be created.
-When I remove the fragment, and after that, I add a new instance of the same fragment into the same activity, the previous **Loader** should be reused no new should be created.
-So no **OnCreateLoader** callback will be called instead previous loaded data will be dispatched through **onLoadFinished()**.

 You can destroy loaders calling **destroyLoader()**, alternatively, just cancel task invoke **cancelLoader()**.